jerysun/Azure_Cloud_Routines/README.md

 ### Project Description

-To run this app you must create your Azure CosmosDB from https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to create your CosmosDB resource on Microsoft Azure cloud.
+To run this app you must create your Azure CosmosDB on https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to create your CosmosDB resource on Microsoft Azure cloud.

 Note:
 - If you create your own CosmosDB on Azure cloud platform, then please replace the placeholders with your own endpoint and key in App.config file.